Buying Guide

 Use sealed bags, desiccant, dry boxes, or a dryer when prints start showing stringing, popping, or inconsistent surface quality.

-Shortlist the workflow first, then compare total setup cost: machine, accessories, materials, software, safety equipment, replacement parts, and the time it takes to get repeatable results.
+Start with the workflow, then weigh total setup cost: machine, accessories, materials, software, safety equipment, replacement parts, and the time required for repeatable results.

 More in this cluster